 Bitcoin mining is the process of validating Bitcoin transactions and as a reward, you get Bitcoin in return.
 In the past anyone with a computer could participate mining Bitcoins, but nowadays mining has become more and more resource intensive and expensive.
 That’s where cloud mining companies like Genesis Mining come into play that offer cost-effective packages for Bitcoin mining.

 While Bitcoin mining itself is already a way of making money, you can also earn online revenue by promoting cloud mining companies through their affiliate programs.
 With the Genesis Mining referral program you can earn 2.5% additional hashpower in case you start mining Bitcoins by yourself and the new customer will get a 3% discount on the purchase of a Bitcoin mining plan.

 Which Bitcoin referral program is right for you?

 Blogging about Bitcoin not only helps to establish cryptocurrencies in our society but also can be a nice additional revenue stream on your WordPress website.
-For example if you run a tech blog and plan on writing about VPNs, there’s no reason not to consider the CryptoVPN affiliate program.
-Other than that you have a wide range of options when looking at Bitcoin ad networks and exchanges.
+Also you have a wide range of options when looking at Bitcoin ad networks and exchanges.

 Talking about Bitcoin and giving readers your own reviews, thoughts, and ideas about the market is extremely valuable.
 After all, it’s one of those areas in the financial world that doesn’t get much attention from banks and financial advertisers and bloggers.
 Bitcoin is somewhat of a rebel’s currency, so a diligent blogger or affiliate marketer has a good chance of capturing a niche market.